|Hannah Winbolt and her Family

 THE LOVING HUSBAND OF EMMA

-Unfortunately, when we visited the churchyard, we found that this grave stone, with most others in that part of the churchyard nearest the church, has been removed.
+Unfortunately, when we visited the churchyard in 2018, we found that this grave stone, with most others in that part of the churchyard nearest the church, has been removed.

 It is said that Hannah would travel to Manchester by train with completed silk cloth to sell (in earlier times this kind of journey would be done on foot) and on one journey she met a lady on the train who asked her to sign a petition for women's suffrage.
 After consulting her uncle, she signed, and thus began years of campaigning for women's rights.
 The lady with the petition was Lydia Becker (1827-1890) a leader of the movement in the Manchester area.
 Clearly Hannah was inspired, and having more time to spare than a woman with children, decided to rally to the cause.